Understanding this template is a priority for story or screenwriters. This is the template you must master if you are to succeed in the craft.

 a) Attempts to tap into unconscious expectations the audience has regarding what a story is and how it should be told.

 b) Gives the writer more structural elements than simply three or four acts, plot points, mid point and so on.

 c) Gives you a tangible process for building and releasing dissonance (establishing and achieving catharses, of which there are usually four).

 d) Gives you a universal structural template upon which you can superimpose your situational story.
 This is why stories such as Alien (1979), Gladiator (2000), Midnight Cowboy (1969), American Beauty (1999), The Graduate (1967) and many others (all deconstructed at the URL below) appear to be different but are all constructed, almost sequence by sequence, in the same way.

-HERO'S JOURNEY TIP OF THE DAY: THE REAL ELIXIR
+HERO'S JOURNEY TIP OF THE DAY: APPRECIATING THE UNIVERSAL TERMINOLOGY

 Go to http://www.clickok.co.uk/index4.html for more info on the 188+ stage Hero's Journey....